 This is a brief/summary version of the Chapters/Lessons in this series.
-Each of those is only 10 - 15 minutes long, but this 2-minute page is for those who are short on time.
+Each of those is only 10 - 15 minutes long, but this 3-minute page is for those who are short on time.
+Start by reading the bullets on the image at right. -- it'll tell you where we're going and give you an instant summary of what's in here.

-Recent Update: In 2022 I had a paragraph here in red suggesting that we pause from making any new investments in stocks or longer-term bonds for several reasons2.
-The environment has since changed and some prudent investment in stocks and long-term bonds should be considered.
+Recent Updates: In 2022 I had a paragraph here in red suggesting that we pause from making any new investments in stocks or longer-term bonds for several reasons2; the environment has since changed and some prudent investment in stocks and long-term bonds should be considered.
+In 2024 I've changed my recommendation on stocks slightly to invest half in a conventional/traditional S&P 500 index mutual fund and half in an EQUAL-WEIGHT S&P 500 index mutual fund; details below.

 Who should invest?
 How?
 When?
 Everyone should invest.
 Your money simply won’t grow enough in a savings account to keep up with inflation.
 Investing allows you to earn more money, even twice as much as you can get from the best Certificate of Deposit (CDs).
 But to invest you first need to have funds, so those starting their career need to save, to spend less than they earn.
 Investing can be easy, not intimidating.
 And it can be tailored to be essentially risk-free, allowing you to tailor conservative investments that let you sleep soundly at night.
 I don't recommend that you start by going to a financial advisor.
 Instead, I suggest you later spend roughly an hour reading these Chapters and then decide whether you need an advisor.
 Why?
 Because they don't come cheap and you'll soon learn that you can do as well or better than they can.
-But don't start investing until you've paid off all your credit cards and personal loans, and put away an emergency fund.
+But don't start investing until you've paid off all your credit cards and personal loans, and put away an emergency fund (go here to see where to put this emergency fund).

-Stocks are the first thing we'll look at, because if held for the long term (5 - 10 years) they perform better than most other investments, with a historical average of about 9%3.
+Stocks are the first thing we'll look at, because if held for the long term (5 - 10 years) they perform better than most other investments, with a historical average annual return of about 9% and 12.15% over the 10 years to 2023.
 Here you're buying partial ownership of one or more companies, and your gains come from the increase in the value of the stocks (appreciation) as the companies grow but also because many established companies pay dividends to shareholders.
-As you'll see, my recommendation for investment in stocks is super-easy to implement: invest in an S&P 500 index mutual fund, which invests in the 500 largest U.S. companies.
-Over the long term such an investment has always delivered higher returns than CDs, with no losses and a tax advantage4, plus in 90% of the cases it beats the return of investments picked by experts5.
+As you'll see in the "Stocks" Chapter/Lesson, my stocks recommendation for the average investor is super-easy to implement: invest all of the money you've decided to put in stocks in two different S&P 500 index mutual funds3.
+In that Chapter/Lesson I also mention other alternatives for investors that are more conservative and for investors that are more aggressive, not as a substitute for the two S&P 500 index mutual funds but places where you can put part of your money.
+Over the long term these index funds have always delivered higher returns than CDs, with no losses and a tax advantage4, plus in 90% of the cases it beats the return of investments picked by experts5.
 Then stay the course, don't try to time the market or sell when “experts” are looking at adverse financial clouds in the horizon and forecasting a downturn.

 Bonds come next.
 This is where you become a lender and the borrower pays you interest far higher than what you get at a bank.
 We'll cover the different types of bonds (corporate, government, tax-free municipal).

 Real estate is the last investment we'll cover.
 Real estate?
-Yes, because it can offer income similar to bonds and total returns comparable to stocks without the volatility (i.e., the ups and downs).
+Yes, because, although it typically requires more funds, it can offer income similar to bonds and total returns comparable to stocks without the volatility (i.e., the ups and downs).

 Finally, in a Chapter/Lesson that I call "Go Invest", we put all of these concepts together to help you decide what to do, even help you find and assess real estate properties to buy.